 APPENDIX 1: WHAT IS THE GOSPEL OF SALVATION?

 Many believe that the gospel of salvation is that Christ died so that our sins may be forgiven.
 That is to say, in order to be raised from the grave one must believe that Christ died for their sins.
-But as I have tried to show in the body of this paper, even though it is absolutely true that Christ did indeed die for our sins, the forgiveness of sins has nothing to do with God’s plan of salvation from the grave.
+But as I have tried to show in the body of this paper, even though it is absolutely true that Christ did indeed die for our sins, the forgiveness of sins, in and of itself, i.e. without resurrection, does not save believers from the grave.
 We must also bear in mind that the believer’s sins are forgiven but when we die we are “yet in our sins”.
 In other words, the forgiveness of sins does not save us from the grave, it is resurrection by which the believer is saved from the grave.
 Also, we are never told that it is Christ’s death on the cross that must be believed in order to be saved.
 I would ask the reader to consider the scriptures below that tell us exactly what must be believed in order to be saved.
 (For a complete study of the question of what is the gospel of salvation please see the paper on the web-site Is There More Than One Gospel of Salvation?.)